chrislewis/sbt-mongration/README.markdown

 sbt-mongration is a plugin for sbt [sbt](http://code.google.com/p/simple-build-tool/) to speed development against [mongodb](http://www.mongodb.org/).

-    > mongo-reset
+## Seeding the database (short)

+* Configure the plugin (mongo data source, etc)
+* Create a seed file
+* Run `mongo-reset` in sbt

-## Seeding the database
+## Seeding the database (a bit longer)

 One of the main functions of the plugin is to make bootstrapping the database simple.
-This is handled by the seed file, a JSON document that contains a list of collections, and a little bit of metadata, which is used to create a fresh database.
+This is handled by a seed file: a JSON document that contains a list of collections, and a little bit of metadata, which is used to create a fresh database.
+The seed file should reside at src/test/resources/seed.json.

 As a simple example, consider the following seed, which would create a single collection named "posts" with a single document: